Faline-hue/ATM-Banking-Simulator/README.md

    - Initialise balance and account type
    - Switch to arraylist for storing bank accounts so there is no limit on bank accounts -
- - Navigation Pages and Flow
-   - Add a welcome page before logging in
-   - Add a goodbye page after logging out
-     - Loop back to log-in screen, skipping the welcome page
-   - Improve navigation between states/pages
-   - Ensure the user always knows what to do next

  -
  - Login Control
    - Limit login attempts to 3 tries before locking account